 Schools have an important part to play in both educating children and young people about extremism and recognising when students start to become radicalised.
 In March 2015, new statutory duties were placed on schools by the Counter Terrorism and Security Act (2015) which states they must have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as Prevent duty.
+This duty is known as Prevent duty, which has since been updated in January 2024.